lobolab/mergem/docs/source/index.rst

 mergem can be used on the command-line and can also be imported within python scripts.
 The package can take models in various COBRApy compatible formats such as SBML, JSON, etc. and even COBRApy model objects, when the package is imported.
-The results of a single merge include the merged model, jaccard distances of each model from template model (first input file), number of metabolites and reactions merged, and lists of models that contain each metabolite and reaction.
+The results of a single merge include the merged model, jaccard distances between all pairs of models, number of metabolites and reactions merged, and lists of models that contain each metabolite and reaction.

 For each input model, mergem converts the metabolite IDs into a common namespace using a database ID mapping dictionary.
-Reactions are compared using the participating metabolites (after conversion to common namespace) and their stoichiometric coefficients.
-The metabolite ID mapping dictionary contains metabolite identifiers from various databases such as SEED, KEGG, ChEBI, and MetaNetX that have been unified per metabolite.
+Reactions are compared using the participating metabolites (after conversion to common namespace).
+The metabolite ID mapping dictionary contains metabolite identifiers from various databases such as ModelSEED, KEGG, ChEBI, and MetaNetX that have been unified per metabolite.
 The dictionary thus allows for model metabolites to be compared more efficiently.
 The mapping dictionaries can be updated, during which the latest identifier information is downloaded from each database and identifiers representing the same metabolite are mapped to one another.